RadekDobrovolny/versostroj/README.md

 # Veršostroj

-For information in Czech see [README-CZ.md](https://github.com/RadekDobrovolny/versostroj/blob/master/README-CZ.md)
+_For information in Czech see [README-CZ.md](https://github.com/RadekDobrovolny/versostroj/blob/master/README-CZ.md)_

-All the materials and documents to create your own Veršostroj.
+##This branch is about Veršostroj placed in Faculty of Arts, Masaryk University.